Plausible Analytics vs PostHog

 Pros

-• Open-source with self-hosting option for complete data control
+• Open-source with self-hosting options for data privacy and control

 Cons